Modal Verbs of Deduction

 We normally use the modal verb must when we are sure that something is true.

-- He must have a lot of money, driving that expensive car.
+- He must have a lot of money, to drive that expensive car.

 - Sandra is not at home.
 She must be at the gym.

-- David must be feeling unhappy after his parents got divorced.
+- David must be feeling unhappy because his parents are getting divorced.

 Modal verbs of deduction in the past